"A healthy gut is the foundation of a healthy life."

 Allergy and probiotics

 Probiotics are also very effective in treating and preventing allergic diseases.
 Many allergic reactions (e.g. eczema, asthma, atopic dermatitis) may develop due to intestinal dysbiosis.
 For example, there is an association between the presence of Clostridium difficile colonization in the intestines and allergies in children.
-Research shows that the gut microbiota of children with atopic dermatitis has less persity and lower levels of Bifidobacterium than healthy children.
+Research shows that the gut microbiota of children with atopic dermatitis has less diversity and lower levels of Bifidobacterium than healthy children.
 Higher numbers of Staphylococcus aureus and Enterobacteriaceae and lower numbers of Bifidobacterium were detected in allergic children compared to healthy children.

 Allergies such as eczema are thought to develop in association with a decrease in the density of Bifidobacterium, Akkermansia, Faecalibacterium and Lachnospira in the gut microbiota, especially in early life.